phani-training/GitDemoForDITISS/Readme.md

 - U commit(updating) the added files into the git, there by making it available as a version.
 - Any commit will create a new version of the files.
 - log command will keep track of the commits U have made with the recent one on the top.
+- U can use options to directly commit to the git without staging it.
 ### Important Commands
 ```
 git init